 Flying Legends of the Royal Air Force

-The other Tiger Moth (original RAF code R-5246 bearing code letter 40 on the fuselage) is a 2018 acquisition from the Fighter Academy Collection.
+The other De Havilland DH-82A Tiger Moth Mk.II is serial number 83105 (original RAF code R-5246 bearing code letter 40 on the fuselage) and was manufactured in 1940.
+Acquired in 2018 from the Fighter Academy Collection.
 83105 is the first ever painstaking renovation completed by Kevin Crumplin.
 Both aircraft released by the same workshop look identical - as if they've gotten lost in time on a training flight over England where Tiger Moths were fundamental types for basic flight training of RAF pilots.
-Eventually R-5246 in particular was flown by Czechoslovak airmen at 3. and 10.
+Eventually, R-5246 in particular was flown by Czechoslovak airmen at 3. and 10.
 EFTS before they were assigned to combat squadrons of the Royal Air Force.
 READ MORE

 We fly for joy and edification, air displays, memorial flights and public sightseeing